Implementing a Singly Linked List from Scratch — A Practical Guide to Pointers and Memory

 构建工具:CMake 3.20+

-Step 1 — Figure Out How to Design the Node
+Step One — Figure Out the Node Design

-Everything is hard in the beginning.
-Let's first design the most basic building block of a linked list — the node.
+Well begun is half done.
+Let's start by designing the most basic building block of a linked list—the node.
 Each node needs to store two things: a data field and a pointer field.
-The data field holds the actual value, and the pointer field holds the address of the next node.
-You can compare it to a train — each car has both a cargo hold (data field) for carrying goods and a coupling (pointer field) for connecting to the next car.
+The data field holds the actual value, while the pointer field stores the address of the next node.
+You can think of it like a train—each car has both a cargo hold for carrying goods (the data field) and a coupler for connecting to the next car (the pointer field).

 #include <stdio.h>